 Christopher Hoare is charged with the attempt murder of his wife.
 He admits hitting her with a baseball bat but claims he did not try to kill her.
-He tried to enter a plea of guilt to assualt with a weapon this week but the Crown refused to accept it.
-According to the Ottawa Citizen, that means the the trial on attempted murder and aggravated assault charges is proceeding.
+He tried to enter a plea of guilt to assault with a weapon this week but the Crown refused to accept it.
+According to the Ottawa Citizen, that means the trial on attempted murder and aggravated assault charges is proceeding.

 In domestic violence cases, a spouse can be charged with different types of assault offences.

 The least serious is simple assault.
 The Crown must prove that the spouse applied force, directly or indirectly, without the consent of the other person.
 In same cases, the force is so minor that it may not be enough to make out a criminal charge.
 In other cases, there may be implied consent due to the nature of the relationship.

 More serious charges include assault with a weapon and assault causing bodily harm.